skylight-hq/skylight.digital/pages/toolkits/content_guide/10_writing_structured_content.md

 At Skylight, we write two kinds of content: structured and unstructured.
 Most of our technical and public-facing documents are structured, following standardized content templates.
 These templates make both writing and reading easier.
 They also help future-proof our documents, making the work reusable outside of where it was originally published.

-This section highlights a few common types of structured content that we write at Skylight and offers directions on where to find relevant templates.
+This section highlights a few common types of structured content that we write at Skylight.

 ## Blog posts